davidaknowles/stream/README.md

-## STREAM
+## Unifying Sequence-to-Function Models with Continuous Flow Matching with STREAM

+We propose Sequence-conditioned Trajectories via Regulatory Element Matching (STREAM).
 STREAM learns a continuous vector field representing cellular dynamics, but unlike a standard expression-only model it conditions each gene's predicted velocity on that gene's regulatory sequence context.
 The core idea is:

 1. Represent each cell as expression over a selected protein-coding HVG panel.
-2. Link cCREs to each gene if they fall within 100 kb of the gene TSS.
+2. Link cCREs to each gene based on distance to TSS (default 100kb) or HiC.
-3. Embed each linked CRE/promoter sequence with AlphaGenome.
+3. Embed each linked CRE/promoter sequence with a sequence-to-function model (e.g., AlphaGenome).
 4. Treat the CREs for a gene as regulatory tokens processed by a shared transformer.
 5. Condition those regulatory tokens on the current global cell state.
 6. Read each gene's velocity from the final promoter-token representation.